 Conditions of Appointment

-- The module leader, who must be a contracted member of academic staff, remains involved in and accountable for the setting and marking of examinations that carry credit towards the final degree results.
+- The module leader, who must be a contracted member of academic staff, remains involved in and accountable for the setting and marking of assessments that carry credit towards the final degree results.

 - A contracted academic staff member moderates marking.